What is AI engineering?

 • Consider: what happens if the API changes pricing or capabilities?

 Most products should start with APIs and only build custom when there's a clear, compelling reason.
 The best AI is the AI you ship, not the AI you're still building.
+Apply MVP thinking - start simple, iterate based on learning.

-Costs vary wildly—from nearly free to millions per year.
+Costs vary wildly - from nearly free to millions per year.
 API costs are typically per-token (fractions of a cent per request); self-hosted requires GPU infrastructure ($1-10+/hour).
 The biggest cost drivers are: model size, request volume, and whether you're training or just inferencing.

 • API pricing: typically $0.001-0.06 per 1K tokens depending on model